- Lincolnwood, IL

 Trim-Tex was determined to break away from the traditional “command and control” manufacturing mindset and create a more collaborative and engaged work environment.
-With over 50 years under its belt as the leader in drywall accessory manufacturing, Trim-Tex knows quality and the importance of continually improving business areas to maintain competitiveness.
+With over 50 years under its belt as the leader in drywall accessory manufacturing, Trim-Tex knows a thing or two about quality and the importance of continually improving business areas to maintain competitiveness.

 The organization has been on a journey to become a lean manufacturer, with a lean mindset.
-To achieve this, they wanted to focus on culture and people first.
-Leadership knew they needed engaged employees who can continue to improve the business in order to maximize productivity in a lean culture.
+To achieve this, they wanted to focus on culture and people first, then structure around that.
+Leadership knew they needed engaged employees who can continue to improve the business.

 According to Trim-Tex Plant Operations Manager George Sobota, “At the managerial level, it was challenging for some managers to effectively offer improvement ideas because they were not fully in touch with the shop floor.”